ibm-ecosystem-engineering/envizi-integration-hub-app/docs/12-api/readme.md

 ## 2. APIs

-Here are the APIs available as of now.
+Here are the 3 APIs available as of now.
+Here you need to replace `http://localhost:3001` with appropriate url.

 http://localhost:3001/api/push/setupConfig